cognisant/Docs.DevelopmentProcess/README.md

 Every week, the team has a scheduled meeting to discuss, review, write and estimate **user stories**.
 During this meeting the businesses priorities should be kept in mind to ensure the correct stories available to be worked on during upcoming sprints.

-##### Support
+##### Helpdesk Triage

-When a team member is allocated to support, it is their responsibility to track and respond to [support tickets](#Freshservice) as they arrive, and to triage tickets onto [the sprint board](#The-Sprint-Board) where appropriate.
-The member of the team will write up new tickets on Post-its, then place them on the board as a [distraction](#distractions).
-Like other tasks, they will be moved across the board as they are completed.
+When a team member is allocated to helpdesk triage, it is their responsibility to track and respond to [IT helpdesk tickets](#Freshservice) as they are assigned to the dev team.
+These should either be dealt with immediately, or communicated to other members of the team.

 ##### Learning